 I try where I can to avoid scheduling meetings on Mondays and Fridays.
 Not only are the flights more expensive, but it means I eat into my weekends – either thinking about going away, or getting home late on a Friday night.

 If you’re travelling to attend a meeting, ask if you need to physically be there – or if you can use technology to dial in.
 Granted you may miss out on some of the pre/post meeting conversation, but it can be effective especially if you only need to hear/input on a specific topic.
 If you can sell the benefits in terms of time/budget saved then you may be able to influence the organiser.
 It may not work every time, but if you never ask you’ll never know.

 My first 3-day trip after my second maternity leave was a disaster.
-I forgot to pack my contact lenses, straighteners and moisturiser and packed my old black maternity trousers instead of my new smart ones and had no travel adapter.
-I coped of course but certainly didn’t feel at my best.
-With all the best will in the world my packing is still usually done at the last minute so now I have a checklist of things I need to pack which I run through just before leaving the house.
+I forgot to pack my contact lenses, straighteners and moisturiser; I packed my old black maternity trousers instead of my new smart ones; and I had no travel adapter.
+I coped of course, but certainly didn’t feel at my best.
+With all the best will in the world, my packing is still usually done at the last minute, so now I have a checklist of things I need to pack, which I run through just before leaving the house.